 Nitrous Oxide Sedation

 Nitrous Oxide has been used as a sedative since ancient times.
-It is also known as ‘laughing gas’ because the one inhaling it feels a sense of extreme pleasure owing to calming of the nervous system.
-This is used during extraction of the tooth so the patient does not feel the pain.
-However, it is not always foolproof for some patients are resistant and requires higher doses.
+It is also known as ‘laughing gas’ because the one inhaling it feels a sense of extreme pleasure due to the nervous system’s calming.
+This is used during the extraction of a tooth, so the patient does not feel the pain.
+However, it is not always foolproof for some patients who are resistant, require higher doses.
 Furthermore, the patient is still conscious when nitrous oxide is administered.
-Chloroform based sedatives are used as a stronger supplement to nitrous oxide and inhaler machines today use a combination of both to administer to patients.
+Chloroform-based sedatives are used as a more potent supplement to nitrous oxide, and today, inhaler machines use a combination of both to administer to patients.

-World Dental provides nitrous oxide sedation for patents who are extremely afraid of visiting a dentist.
-Nitrous oxide is a colorless, odorless gas that is also non-allergic and does not cause any irritation.
+World Dental provides nitrous oxide sedation for patients who are extremely afraid of visiting a dentist.
+Nitrous oxide is a colourless, odourless gas that is also non-allergic and does not cause any irritation.
 It affects the central nervous system and helps in sedating the patient.
-This kind of sedation is one of the safest kinds of sedation available with the dentists.
+This kind of sedation is one of the safest types available with the dentists.
 Very few patients have reported minor side effects.
-Most of the time, you will find nitrous oxide taking its effect within three to five minutes of administering it.
-After treatment has taken place, the effect of this gas can be reversed within three to five minutes by breathing in a normal way.
+Most of the time, you will find nitrous oxide taking its impact within three to five minutes of administering it.
+After treatment has taken place, the effect of this gas can be reversed within three to five minutes by inhaling oxygen.